Plastic Waste Factsheet

 - In 2019, 9% of global plastic waste was recycled, 19% was incinerated, about 50% was sent to sanitary landfills, and 22% was openly burned, sent to unsanitary dumpsites, or leaked into the environment.6

-- Rapidly developing middle-income countries in Asia, which often have inadequate collection systems, are responsible for an estimated 80% of global leakage.
-The U.S. and Europe, which have advanced collection systems, leak 170,000 t of plastics into the ocean annually.11
+- Rapidly developing middle-income countries in Asia with inadequate collection systems are responsible for an estimated 80% of global leakage.
+The U.S. and Europe, despite having advanced collection systems, leak 170,000 t of plastics into oceans annually.11

 - The flow of plastic into the ocean is projected to nearly triple by 2040.
-Without considerable action to address plastic pollution, 50 kg of plastic will enter the ocean for every meter of shoreline.12
+Without considerable action, 50 kg of plastic will enter the ocean per meter of shoreline.12

-- Ocean plastic pollution impacts over 800 species of marine organisms, affecting all sea turtle species, 40% of cetacean species, and 44% of marine bird species.12
+- Ocean plastic pollution impacts over 800 marine species, affecting all sea turtle species, 40% of cetacean species, and 44% of marine bird species.12

 - Plastic bottles and disposable diapers take over 450 years to biodegrade in oceans.13